Electrical Engineering Intern Jobs in USA with Visa Sponsorship

 Can electrical engineering interns get H-1B sponsorship?

 Yes, but typically only when transitioning to full-time positions.
 The role must require specialized electrical engineering knowledge and a bachelor's degree in electrical engineering or closely related field.
-Internships alone rarely qualify for H-1B unless they involve highly specialized research or development work that meets specialty occupation requirements.
+Internships alone rarely qualify for H-1B visa unless they involve highly specialized research or development work that meets specialty occupation requirements.

 Do I need an electrical engineering degree specifically for visa sponsorship?